Melbourne paving · modular stone

 Is French pattern paving expensive?

-It usually costs more per square metre than straightforward single-size paving because of layout, cutting and the care needed to keep repeats true.
-Stone grade, thickness and site access move the figure substantially—the calculator on this site is the sensible first step before a fixed quote.
+Usually more per square metre than single-size paving because of layout, cutting and keeping repeats true.
+Stone grade, thickness and access move the figure—the calculator is the sensible first step before a fixed quote.

 Is French pattern paving good around pools?

-It can work very well around pools when module size, slip resistance, falls and coping junctions are chosen for wet use and your certifier’s requirements.
-The pattern itself does not replace those technical decisions.
+It can work well when module size, grip, falls and coping junctions suit wet use and your certifier’s requirements.
+The pattern doesn’t replace those decisions.

 What stone is best for French pattern paving?

-Travertine and limestone modular packs are the most common in Melbourne because they suit the scale of residential repeats and soften visually.
-The “best” answer still follows from exposure, cleaning expectations, pool rules if relevant, and the architecture you are pairing with.
+Travertine and limestone modular packs are common in Melbourne—they suit residential repeats and soften visually.
+The right pick still depends on sun, cleaning, pool rules if relevant, and the house it sits beside.

 Does French pattern paving date?